Chief Sealth International High School

 Grade(s): 10, 11, 12

-Prerequisite: Nutrition and Wellness recommended
+Prerequisite: Recommended but not required-Nutrition and Wellness

 Graduation Requirement Satisfied: Occupational Ed

-Culinary Arts 1A
+Culinary Arts 1A and 1B

 Graduation Requirement Satisfied: Occupational Ed